 A brief discussion followed:

-Chu Ishida (JAXA) noted that JAXA was grateful for the opportunity to have back-to-back CEOS Chair terms by agencies from the Asia-Pacific.
+Chu Ishida (JAXA) noted that JAXA was grateful for the opportunity to have back-to-back CEOS Chair terms by agencies from the Asia-Pacific region.

 Paul Counet (EUMETSAT) noted that the meteorological community is also working on next generation non-meteorological applications, a lot of work is on going, and that additional satellites are expected to be added completing the geostationary ring globally over Europe/Africa, North/South America, and Asia.
-Alex noted that this is one of the areas where CGMS and CEOS can work together on things, and he would be pleased to see these collaborations take place.
+Alex noted that this is one of the areas where CGMS and CEOS can work together on things, and he would be pleased to see these collaborations established.